Capacities at a glance

 What Capacities is and can do

-A tool for PKM (personal knowledge management) to build a second brain and create lasting knowledge.
+A tool for PKM (personal knowledge management).
+A place for thinking and creating lasting knowledge.

 Stored on secure servers in the cloud.
 Why?